collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When you clone a repository you own, you provide it with a remote URL that tells Git where to fetch and push updates.
 If you want to collaborate with the original repository, you'd add a new remote URL, typically called upstream, to your local Git clone:

 git fetch, git merge, git pull
-Use git fetch to retrieve new work done by other people.
-Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
-If you already have a local repository with a remote URL set up for the desired project, you can grab all the new information by using git fetch *remotename* in the terminal:
+Fetching from a repository grabs all the new remote-tracking branches and tags

-$ git fetch remotename
+Use $ git fetch <remote-name> to fetch new branches and commits from remote repository into a local .git folder, without merging them locally.

-# Fetches updates made to a remote repository (add a remote first, if needed)
+Fetch updates from the remote repository to local .git folder (add a remote first, if needed)
+$ git fetch <remote-name>

+Merges remote-tracking branch updtes with branch you are currently checked out on
+$ git merge <remote-name>/<branch-name>

+Do not do (defeats the purpose because it is $ git fetch + $ git merge and updates were already fetched)

+$ git pull <remote-name>/<branch-name>

+Instead do (to fetch and merge directly from remote repository branch)

+$ git pull <remote-name> <branch-name>

 Otherwise, you can always add a new remote and then fetch. https://help.github.com/articles/adding-a-remote Merging combines your local changes with changes made by others.
 Typically, you'd merge a remote-tracking branch (i.e., a branch fetched from a remote repository) with your local branch:
-$ git merge remotename/branchname
-# Merges updates made online with your local work

-git pull is a convenient shortcut for completing both git fetch and git mergein the same command:
-$ git pull remotename branchname
-# Grabs online updates and merges them with your local work
 Because pull performs a merge on the retrieved changes, you should ensure that your local work is committed before running the pull command.
 If you run into a merge conflict you cannot resolve, or if you decide to quit the merge, you can use git merge --abort to take the branch back to where it was in before you pulled

-merge is used to merge different people's work together with yours

 For every branch foo in the remote repository, a corresponding remote-tracking branch refs/remotes/origin/foo is created in your local repository.
 You can usually abbreviate such remote-tracking branch names to origin/foo remote-tracking branch (i.e., a branch fetched from a remote repository) non-fast-forward updates were rejected.
 This means that you must retrieve, or "fetch," the upstream changes

-Fetch the branches and their respective commits from the upstream repository.
 Commits to master will be stored in a local branch, upstream/master.
 Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.
 -->